Docstrings Style Guide

 All public functions, classes, and methods and their corresponding docstrings should be imported into the Sphinx docs, instructions on which can be found at the end of this guide.

-Docstrings are are written in reStructuredText format extended by Sphinx.
+Docstrings are written in reStructuredText format extended by Sphinx.
 Here is a concise guide to Quick reStructuredText.
 More in-depth information about using reStructuredText can be found in the Sphinx Documentation.

 In order for Sphinx to render docstrings nicely in the HTML documentation, some formatting guidelines should be followed when writing docstrings: